froland/semisecu/presentation/tableofcontents.md

 ## Load balancing

-TODO why is load balancing here?
+Load balancers are able to detect whether servers are down (see failover).
+They also come with tools that show the server utilization (bandwidth, CPU, etc.).

 ## Performances

-TODO move to prevention?

 Performances of a web application should be checked.
+Slow response time might indicate high load and that the server is currently under attack.
-If the application responds slowly and will be subject to a DoS attack, it will not scale and may crash.
+If an application in development responds slowly, it might not scale and eventually crash under high load.

 References
 ==========